 A few months ago I bought The Complete Magnolia Bakery Cookbook: Recipes from the World-Famous Bakery and Allysa Torey’s Home Kitchen.

 There were so many good recipes, it took me weeks just to settle on something.
-That someting turned out to be the coconut cake, which is one of Todd’s favorite desserts.
+That someting turned out to be the coconut layer cake.

 Like a lot of cakes in the book, this one is made with two kinds of flour – self-rising and all purpose.
 I’m not exactly sure why they use the flour-combo, butI think self-rising flour is made with a softer wheat, so it might be their way of approximating the type of flour they use in their bakery.
 I normally don’t keep both types around, but I found some self-rising in the bottom of the deep freeze and was good to go.